zhuoyi99/eCTF/documentation/signatures.md

 The signing key is generated in the `generate_secrets` host tool and stored in the `secrets` volume.

+What is currently signed:
+- Plaintext firmware data at 0x2B300
+- Firmware version number concatenated with the IV at 0x2B340
+- Plaintext configuration data at 0x2B380

 The public key is copied to EEPROM currently at position 0.
+A signature of the default version number and an invalid `b"\xff"*16` IV is also copied to EEPROM at block 1.